Social Sector Partner FAQs

 - What personnel classification should apply to Fellows?

 At all times the Fellows will remain employees of ServiceCorps.
-It would be best if our partners gave Fellows a personnel classification that was consistent with this treatment, such as independent contractor.
+It is best if our partners gave Fellows a personnel classification that was consistent with this treatment, such as independent contractor.
 Partners should not classify Fellows as employees of their organization